 Brenda’s remarks on her results

 “I tried one my spoons a bit ago.
 I was adding it to a mug of hot milk.
 Following you I was eating it more than stirring it in.
 Very nummy.
 I also braved the dark cocoa.
 I don’t like dark chocolates cuz of the bitter taste.
-But Yumm.
 Plenty sweet.
 So I made 6 more spoons.
 Only cuz I ran out of chocolate.
 I now see I must make many more as I enjoy hot milk b4 bed.
 And to gift them I think more than 1 will be appropriate.
 Either 3 or 5 I’m thinking.”

 Here’s where Brenda Found her supplies: